IAmFarrokhnejad/Differential-Equation-Function-Approximation-Using-KAN/README.md

 ## Useful material:
-1. This library looks promising: https://pypi.org/project/Deep-KAN/
+1. This library looks promising: https://pypi.org/project/Deep-KAN/ (It would be a great idea to implement RBF-KAN from this documentation)
 2. Sample implementation of Chebyshev KAN (The first variation): https://github.com/SynodicMonth/ChebyKAN